 How false statement charges can arise

 False statement charges often stem from federal investigations when agents believe that you have not been completely truthful.
-Because of these risks, you should always be represented by an experienced criminal defense attorney during all communications with federal agents or authorities.
+Because of these risks, you should always be represented by an experienced Coral Gables false statement attorney during all communications with federal agents or authorities.
 False statement charges may arise even in the following circumstances:

 - You have not taken an oath to tell the truth;

 - You are not in a legal hearing or courtroom;

 - You did not make the false statement directly to the federal official;